Jan 16, 2023

 A freemium content delivery network that offers solid web security and site caching services.

 Cloud hosting is a web hosting type that uses a virtual network of servers to host websites.
 Some benefits of using it include resource scalability, traffic load balancing, and enhanced security.
+Feel free to check Hostinger’s cloud packages to learn more about the service.

 Command-Line Interface (CLI)